gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 If the quizzer calls to “add a verse”, the single verse source is expanded by 1 additional verse, the immediate next verse from the material.
 It is invalid for a quizzer to call “add a verse” for the last verse in any book.
 If the quizzer additionally calls for “with reference”, the reference they provide must contain both verses.

-In the case of “phrase” or “chapter reference” base subtypes, calling for “add a verse” results in the response required expanding to include the whole verse and added verse.
+In the case of “phrase” or “chapter reference” base subtypes, calling for “add a verse” results in the response required expanding forward to include any remaining portion of the initial verse and the whole of the added verse.

 ### 2.4.
 Query Base Subtype and Translation Distribution